pip-webui/pip-webui-settings/README.md

 ## <a name="build"></a>Build

-Projects environment deploy is occurred using npm and gulp.
+Projects environment deploy is occurred using npm.

 First install or update your local project's **npm** tools: